What does the operation involve and are there any risks?

 At the hospital

 Usually, you will be admitted either the day before or early on the day of your operation.
 Make sure that you do not eat or drink anything in the six hours before surgery, though you may be able to drink water until a few hours before your operation.
 Your medical team will explain this to you.
-On the day you go to hospital for your operation, you may have your blood pressure, pulse and temperature checked again.
+On the day you go to hospital, you may have your blood pressure, pulse and temperature checked again.
 Most men are in hospital 2-4 days for laparoscopic and open surgery, or 1-2 days for robotic surgery but this can vary.